AckerlyXu/heima/articles/sql-database/sql-database-performance-guidance.md

 ### Cross-database sharding
 Because Azure SQL Database runs on commodity hardware, the capacity limits for a single database are lower than for a traditional on-premises SQL Server installation.
 Some customers use sharding techniques to spread database operations over multiple databases when the operations don't fit inside the limits of a single database in Azure SQL Database.
 Most customers who use sharding techniques in Azure SQL Database split their data on a single dimension across multiple databases.
 For this approach, you need to understand that OLTP applications often perform transactions that apply to only one row or to a small group of rows in the schema.

+>[!NOTE]
->[AZURE.NOTE] SQL Database now provides a library to assist with sharding.
-For more information, see [Elastic Database client library overview](/documentation/articles/sql-database-elastic-database-client-library/).
+> SQL Database now provides a library to assist with sharding.
+For more information, see [Elastic Database client library overview](./sql-database-elastic-database-client-library.md).

 For example, if a database has customer name, order, and order details (like the traditional example Northwind database that ships with SQL Server), you could split this data into multiple databases by grouping a customer with the related order and order detail information.
 You can guarantee that the customer's data stays in a single database.
 The application would split different customers across databases, effectively spreading the load across multiple databases.
 With sharding, customers not only can avoid the maximum database size limit, but Azure SQL Database also can process workloads that are significantly larger than the limits of the different performance levels, as long as each individual database fits into its DTU.